am8850/ender3/README.md

 I finally settle for using Cura.

 ## Design software

 I am still using tinkercad to do my design.
 I also have started looking a FreeCad.

+## Printing duplicates

+Sometimes you may want to print several duplicates of your parts.
+Rather than printing one by one, I either import the STL file into tinkercad and created duplicates or import the same STL file into Cura several times.
+I like the second approach, as I can go into inmidiatly go into slicking, Additing the files via Tinkercad though, gives a lot of flexibility.

 ## Other Issues